braveg1rl/memoblock/README.md

 However, I found code that goes further than merely processing return values in a chain (comparable to a regular synchronous function chain) still to noisy and cumbersome for my taste.

-Memoblock allows you to create a memo object which can be used as the return value value in your chain.
-It essentially takes over the role of what normally would be the function context which different statements can share, and which may hold any number of named objects.
-The keys set on the memo can be seen as local function variables.
+Memoblock is based on a chain of functions which each can get and set properties on a single `memo` object.
+This `memo` object essentially takes over the role of what normally be your local function scope.
+What makes Memoblock special is that any promise you assign to a property in one function, will be resolved to its fulfilled value when the next function is called.

+This results in super-clean code, as you can see for yourself in the example below.

 ## Usage